Waiting Lists - In an effort to give a more definitive answer regarding upcoming puppies, we are making changes to our waitlists.

 Again, the pup should be in your lap, be in the potty spot, or you are watching every move they make or they are in their crate.
 These are the only options until potty trained.
 If you are consistent, you can have the pup trained in approximately 30 days.

 I keep in inventory two sizes of crates for your convenience.
 Mine have an advantage of those you can buy in the pet store.
 The bottom is grated with a tray underneath.
 Now, the theory is they won't go potty in the crate, however, if they do . . . the pup doesn't have the opportunity to roll in it and get dirty.
 The crates you can buy in the store only have trays on the bottom and if their is an accident, you will definitely have a mess.
 Prices are about the same as the pet store.

 I have a 24" x 30" available for $57.00 and it comes in white or black and a smaller one that is about 12" x 18" for $42.00 and is white.
 I have crate packages too.
-For either small or large you get a crate, a bed with a removable fleece cover for washing and a toy (you have a choice of mattress cover and toy; the picture is just an example).
+For either small or large you get a crate and a bed with a removable fleece cover for washing.
 The large crate package is $75.00 and the smaller one is $55.00 Great for gift giving!